Backing Up A Liferay Installation

-If you have extended Liferay or have written any plugins, they should be stored in a source code repository such as Subversion, CVS, or Git.
+If you have extended Liferay or have written portlet or theme plugins, they should be stored in a source code repository such as Subversion, CVS, or Git.
 This repository should be backed up on a regular basis to preserve your ongoing work.

-If you are extending Liferay with the Ext Plugin, you will want to make sure that you also store the version of the Liferay source on which your extension environment is based.
+If you are extending Liferay with the Extension Environment, you will want to make sure that you also store the version of the Liferay source on which your extension environment is based.
 This allows your developers convenient access to all of the tools they need to build your extension and deploy it to a server.

 Liferay's File System

 Liferay's configuration file, portal-ext.properties, gets stored in the Liferay Home folder, which is generally one folder up from where your application server is installed (see Chapter 1 for specific info for your application server).
 At a minimum, this file should be backed up, but it is generally best to back up your whole application server.

 If you have followed the procedure in the previous chapter to modify your ehcache configuration, you will have cache configuration files in the deploy location of Liferay.
 You will need to back up this location.

 Liferay also stores configuration files, search indexes, cache information, and the default Jackrabbit document repository in a folder called data in Liferay Home.
 You should generally back up all of the contents of your Liferay Home folder.

 If you have modified the location where the Document Library stores files, you should also back up this location.